Howard Finster's Paradise Garden

-Howard transformed his yard into what he called Paradise Gardens, four acres of quirky buildings, junk-studded pathways, and sculptures made from other people's trash.
+Howard transformed his yard into what he called Paradise Garden, four acres of quirky buildings, junk-studded pathways, and sculptures made from other people's trash.
 He dated and numbered every one of his 48,000+ artworks, usually colorful plywood cutouts covered with busy designs and Bible verses in tractor enamel paint.
-Howard was known for his 2-D Coke bottles and angels, spaceships and smiling clouds.
-Caps and hats often had human faces, like Howard's finger.
+Howard was known for painting 2-D Coke bottles and angels, spaceships and smiling clouds.
+Caps and hats in his artwork often had human faces, like Howard's finger.

 Jordan showed us around.
 "Some folks still think it's a trash dump that should be bulldozed," he said, walking past a sculpture made of Mrs. Butterworth syrup bottles.
 "I'm still selling my parents on the project."

 Although much of the Garden's art was sold by Howard to museums and collectors -- or squirreled away by the Paradise Garden Foundation for exhibit at some future date -- enough remains to make a visit worthwhile, especially for those who want to catch the swampy Finster vibe.
 Howard's studio still has its templates and saw blades, paintbrushes and plywood, just as he left them.
 The repair shop where Howard had his visit from God is an archeologist's dream, piled high with rusted bicycle parts and debris.
 The World's Folk Art Church, built by Howard to resemble a wedding cake, is off-limits -- still too dangerous, said Jordan -- but the Finster memorial beside it looks just as it did in 2001.